 Daily Coding Problem is a free subscription-based mailing list that sends one software engineering practice problem per day.
 They send questions that are based on actual technical interviews at top companies such as Google, Facebook, Microsoft, and Amazon.

-For those who upgrade to the paid premium plan, Daily Coding Problem sends the complete solution the next day, as well as additional tips and guides.
+The premium plan sends subscribers the complete solution the next day, as well as additional tips and guides.
 Each problem is meant to be solved in 1 hour, as you would in a real interview.
-Topics include linked lists, heaps, trees, graphs, as well as randomized and functional algorithms, dynamic programming and backtracking, arrays, and more.
+Topics include linked lists, heaps, trees, and graphs.
+It also has randomized and functional algorithms, dynamic programming and backtracking, arrays, and more.
 All of their solutions are in Python, though they are working to add new languages.

 Who is Daily Coding Problem for?

-Software engineers with an understanding of data structures and algorithms who are looking to prepare for upcoming technical interviews could benefit from subscribing to Daily Coding Problem.
+Software engineers with an understanding of data structures and algorithms who are looking to prepare for upcoming technical interviews could benefit from subscribing.
 The questions are especially useful for self-taught coders and bootcamp grads who are trying to get up to speed with CS majors.
-Daily Coding Problem is ideal for people who can only commit to working on 1 practice problem per day.
+It is ideal for people who can only commit to working on 1 practice problem per day.

 What does Daily Coding Problem cost?
 How much work is involved?

 While subscribing to Daily Coding Problem is free, the premium version costs $9 per month or $90 per year.
 To join, users just need to enter their email address.
-Once you subscribe, you can decide to upgrade to the premium plan by selecting a payment plan and adding your credit card information.
+Once you subscribe, you can decide to upgrade to the premium plan by adding payment information.

 Ratings and reviews

 There are not too many reviews of Daily Coding Problem, but the ones that exist are mixed.
-While one reviewer on Product Hunt felt like he benefited from the questions, he struggled to keep up with daily emails, noting that he “would love to see the frequency controllable, and the price for the solutions a bit cheaper, or an alternative trial week.”
+While one reviewer on Product Hunt felt like he benefited from the questions, he struggled to keep up with daily emails.
+He noted that he “would love to see the frequency controllable, and the price for the solutions a bit cheaper, or an alternative trial week.”

-Another user reports experiencing poor customer service, mentioning that “I sent several emails asking for help” but the “founders are too busy to respond to a paid subscriber.”
+Another user reports experiencing poor customer service.
+He said, “I sent several emails asking for help” but the “founders are too busy to respond to a paid subscriber.”
 Similarly, one Reddit user struggled to cancel their subscription, while another user responded by telling him that he needed to “email the creators with unsubscribe in subject.”

 Alternatives to Daily Coding Problem